-If you reach a voice mail message, please read the following script: ling from the[facility/office name] at tant message for[resident name].
+If you reach a voice mail message, please read the following script: "This is [your name] of Ovintiv calling from the [facility/office name] at [time, date] with an important message for [resident name].
 Please contact me at [number] when you receive this message."
-Hello, is this the residence at?
-This is (your name) calling Please listen carefully. from Ovintiv with an important safety message.
-We are responding to a serious problem i problem. n the area.
-All efforts are being made to solve the For your safety it is essential that you gathe and remain sheltered indoors. er everyone in the house, close all windows and doors How many people are in your house right now ls there anyone outside who you cannot easi If YES : Determine the location of anyone that you will send someone to find them as Please: Close (and keep closed) all your w indows and doors.
-If possible shut off any exhaust far stove fans, bathroom vents, clother ns, such as: es dryer, air conditioner or built-in vacuum systems Extinguish the fire in your fire place 9.
+Hello, is this the residence at? (name) (phone number) This is (your name) calling from Ovintiv with an important safety message.
+Please listen carefully.
+We are responding to a serious problem in the area.
+All efforts are being made to solve the problem.
+For your safety it is essential that you gather everyone in the house, close all windows and door and remain sheltered indoors.
+How many people are in your house right now?
+If YES : Determine the location of anyone outside and assure the resident that you will send someone to find them as soon as possible.
+Please: Close (and keep closed) all your windows and doors.
+If possible shut off any exhaust fans, such as: stove fans, bathroom vents, clothes dryer, air conditioner or built-in vacuum systems Extinguish the fire in your fire place.
 Go to the interior of your house away from any windows or doors.
 Do not leave your house.
-Avoid using your telephone so that we can contact you again with additional information.
-Do you understand these instructions?
-(Yes / No) I will call you back with an update within an you can call me. hour.
-In the meantime, if you have urgent questions, Again, my name is and my number is (phone number (name) (phone number
+Avoid using your telephone so that we can contact you again with additional information Do you understand these instructions?
+(Yes / No) I will call you back with an update within an hour.
+In the meantime, if you have urgent questions you can call me.
+Again, my name is and my number is